By Karina Kinik

 Photo credit: Jeffrey Beall

-Thanks in part to First Lady Michelle Obama's White House garden and programs like the Edible Schoolyard in Berkeley, Calif., schools across the country have created gardens where children can reconnect to their food.
-If your kids’ school doesn't have one, find out how to get a verdant plot going with these tips from the National Gardening Association.
+Thanks in part to First Lady Michelle Obama's White House garden and programs like the Edible Schoolyard in Berkeley, California, schools across the country have created gardens where children can reconnect to their food.
+If your kids’ school doesn't have one, find out how to get a verdant plot going with these tips.

 Aside from teaching children to love fresh, local produce — as opposed to, say, fast-food novelties like the aptly named Double Down sandwich — school gardens have been shown to improve students’ academic performance (especially in math and science) and attitude toward learning and nutrition.